morrisrichard/Human-Activity-Recognition/README.md

 •	train_subject/test_subject: vectors which assign observations in the train and test datasets to the 30 volunteers (“subjects") in the experiment (there are 21 in the train dataset and 9 in the test dataset)
 •	train_labels/test_labels: vectors which assign the six different activities to the observations in the train and test datasets respectively

-Step 3 combines the observations, variable names, activities and subjects into single data frames for each of the train and test datasets called “train_data” and “test_data” and removes redundant files.
+Step 3 combines the observations, descriptive variable names, activities and subjects into single dataframes for each of the train and test datasets called “train_data” and “test_data” and removes redundant files.

 Step 4 binds the train and test datasets into a single dataset called “data” and orders this data by subject (i.e. volunteer) and activity.
 It also removes redundant files.

 Step 5 extracts only those variables containing observations relating to the mean and standard deviation of each measurement and stores these in a dataframe called “data_select”.

 Step 6 creates a tidy data set, "tidy_data", with the average of each variable for each activity and subject.
 For clarity, it also adds the activity labels ("walking" ...etc.) to the dataframe.
-Corrections are also made to variable names where the word “Body” was duplicated in the original data set.
+Corrections are also made to one of the descriptive variable names where the word “Body” was duplicated in the original data set.